blmiranda/nextescapade/README.md

-# NextEscapade
+# WishingTo

 A web app designed to help keep track of the trips we want to do in the future